 The Scenic Flexi is a good option for a 7 day Scotland itinerary and is one of our most popular tour plans.
 It is also a great driving route for first-time visitors to Scotland.

-One of our most popular itineraries, this tour plan is a great introduction to Scotland for the first time visitor.
-We call it the “Flexi Tour” because it provides a wide choice of day trips that let you tailor the holiday to your interests and schedule.
+We call it the “Flexi Tour” because it provides a wide choice of day trips that let you tailor the holiday to your interests and length of vacation.

 Allow a minimum of 5 days to drive this tour route.

 The guide also contains extra day trip suggestions for extending the tour to 3 weeks.

 PLEASE NOTE: The Guides come in the format of PDF files.
 After payment, you will receive an automated email that enables you to access your Scotland Tour Itinerary.

 We are so confident that you’ll be delighted with your guide that we offer a full Money Back Guarantee.
 Read More.

 Edinburgh is a compact city and easy to explore on foot.
 We provide directions for 3 walking routes that show you different sides of the Capital city; a walk down the historical Royal Mile, a leafy riverside path to the tranquil city oasis of the Royal Botanic Gardens and a more energetic hike to Arthur’s Seat with the option to continue to a pub with lots of history.

 The guide also includes options for day trips around the surrounding area by bus or train, as well as day trip options by car (see below for these).